TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 2/Exodus 2.5.md

 ---

-And the daughter of Pharaoh came down to bathe at the river; and her maidens walked along by the river-side; and she saw the ark among the flags, and sent her handmaid to fetch it.
+Pharaoh's daughter came down to bathe at the river.
+Her maidens walked along by the riverside.
+She saw the basket among the reeds, and sent her handmaid to get it.